dstroud/dreamsequence/README.md

 - Key 2 (K2): Pause/Stop(2x)
 	- Default K2 behavior is to pause playback on a single press and stop on a second press.
-	- Pausing is quantized to occur at the end of a chord step, based on the current Step Length setting.
+	- Pausing is only available when using Internal clock source.
 	- Stopping resets the active chord pattern and will reset the Arranger if it is enabled.
   	- Under certain conditions, alternate functions are enabled and will be shown in the footer section at the bottom of the Norns screen:
     		- While holding down an Arranger Timeline key: cue the playhead to jump to the selected segment after the current segment is finished.
     		- While in the Events view screen: delete selected event or hold to delete all events in the segment.

 - Key 3 (K3): Play
-	- Default K3 behavior K3 starts playback (except when syncing to Link clock)
+	- Default K3 behavior K3 starts playback.
- 	- This can also cancel a pending pause if you catch it before the end of the current chord step.
+   	- When using Internal clock source, K3 continues after pausing.
+Settings are available for each MIDI clock port via K3>>PARAMETERS>>EDIT>>PREFERENCES:
+   		- The “song” option will send out MIDI Song Position Pointer (SPP) and ‘continue’ messages which should work well for things like DAWs.
+		- The “pattern” setting will cause Dreamsequence to continue playback and then send a ’start’ message at the beginning of the next measure.
+This works well for devices that don’t support SPP: drum machines, loopers, Ableton live’s “Session” view, etc…
+		- In order for ‘pattern’ mode to work as expected, you must set a time signature via GLOBAL>>Beats per bar/Beat length (time signature numerator and denominator).
+Changing the time signature requires restarting playback.

 	- Under certain conditions, alternate functions are enabled and will be shown in the footer section at the bottom of the Norns screen:
 		- While holding down an Arranger Timeline key: enter Event view.
     		- While in the Events view screen: save event or return back to Arranger.